ng-Classic/ng-classic/aio/content/guide/doc-pr-prep.md

 # Prepare a documentation update for a pull request

-This topic describes how to prepare your update to the Angular documentation so that you can open a pull request.
+This topic describes how to prepare your update to the Angular Classicdocumentation so that you can open a pull request.
 A pull request is how you share your update in a way that allows it to be merged it into the `angular/angular` repo.

 <div class="alert is-important">